ashwin-ned/SfM4Artifacts/README.md

 <br> Capitolini Museum Collections, Rome.</caption>

 # Running the code
+## MATLAB Version

-For a simple two view reconstruction use the two_view_SfM.m script.
+For a simple two view reconstruction using MATLAB use the two_view_SfM.m script.
 Make sure that the camera parameter files are in the same directory oneplus_cameraParameters.mat and oneplus_estimationErrors.mat
 Make sure that the directory for the input images are set correctly and exists.
+## Python Version
+run python pipeline.py
+The dense reconstruction and texturing can be done using OpenMVS or COLMAP.
 # Camera Calibration Data

 The camera calibration parameters are already provided with the code.
 The camera used was a mobile camera of a oneplus 6 with 12 MP and 25mm focal length.